apoluekt/TFA2/doc/10_tf_mc_integration.md

 The output of this command is a _TF tensor_ (see the output of `print(x)`).
 This tensor has a representation as a numpy array, which can be obtained by calling `x.numpy()`.

+Like in `numpy`, TF tensors are multidimensional rectangular arrays.
+The _shape_ of the tensor (the number of dimensions and number of elements of each dimension) in the `tf.random.uniform` function is defined by a python _tuple_ passed as the first argument.
+In our case, it is a tuple of one element (comma is needed to still make it a tuple rather than scalar integer), thus we create a 1D array.

+TensorFlow uses the same style for indexing the multidimensional arrays as `numpy`.
+A few examples as a reminder:
+   * `array[a,b]` : single element of a 2D array
+   * `array[a,:]` : 1D subarray, row `a` of a 2D array
+   * `array[:,b]` : 1D subarray, column `b` of a 2D array
+   * `array[a1:a2,:]` : 2D slice (rows from a1 to a2) of a 2D array

 ## Graph tracing and retracing

 > __Exercise__: Try using `sigma` instead of `tf.constant(sigma)`.